apache/pulsar/site2/website/versioned_docs/version-2.5.0/administration-pulsar-manager.md

 If you want to turn on JWT authentication, configure the following parameters:

 * `backend.jwt.token`: token for the superuser.
 You need to configure this parameter during cluster initialization.
-* `jwt.broker.token.mode`:  two modes of generating token, SECRET and PRIVATE.
+* `jwt.broker.token.mode`: multiple modes of generating token, including PUBLIC, PRIVATE, and SECRET.
-* `jwt.broker.public.key`: configure this option if you are using the PRIVATE mode.
+* `jwt.broker.public.key`: configure this option if you are using the PUBLIC mode.
 * `jwt.broker.private.key`: configure this option if you are using the PRIVATE mode.
 * `jwt.broker.secret.key`: configure this option if you are using the SECRET mode.